bharath/bk-testimonial/README.md

-# bk-testimonial
+# Testimonial Block
-A Testimonial Block for Gutenberg with custom styles
+A Testimonial Block for Gutenberg with custom styles.
+Developed as a project for Zac Gordon's [JavaScript & WordPress Bootcamp](https://javascriptforwp.com/bootcamp/wordpress/).

-Demo Photo
+Contributors & Developers
-Photo by Jake Nackos on Unsplash
+“Testimonial Block” is open source software.